Zheka-std/Hello-by-Python/README.md

-# Hello-by-Python
+# Hello World Project

-My first Python project
+This is my first Python project that outputs "Hello, World!".

+## How to launch

+To run the program, run in the terminal: python hello.py